 Brittany Cavallaro (Editor in Chief) is a graduate of the University of Wisconsin–Madison MFA program.
-Her collection of poems, Girl-King, is forthcoming from the University of Akron Press in early 2015, and her young adult novel, A Study in Charlotte, will be out in 2016 from HarperCollins/Katherine Tegen Books.
+She is the author of a collection of poems, Girl-King, published by the University of Akron Press.
+Her young adult novel, A Study in Charlotte, will be out in 2016 from HarperCollins/Katherine Tegen Books.

 Jacques J. Rancourt (Managing Editor), a former Wallace Stegner Fellow, was raised in Maine.
 His poems have appeared in or will appear in Kenyon Review, Virginia Quarterly Review, New England Review, and Best New Poets 2014, among others.
 He has received fellowships from the Wisconsin Institute for Creative Writing, the Bread Loaf Writers Conference, and the Cité Internationale des Arts.
 He lives in Oakland, California.